-An Associate of Science degree in Agriculture Science from the College of Western Idaho (CWI) can put you on the path to a professional position in public service or private industry while remaining on the farm or ranch as you transition from high school to a university setting.
+A degree from the College of Western Idaho (CWI) can put you on the path to a professional position in public service or private industry as you transition to a career or to a university setting.

 What You Will Learn to Do

 - Gain a robust foundation to support increasingly comprehensive knowledge in the agricultural sciences

 - Become a critical thinker who utilizes scientific approaches when addressing questions regarding the production of food, feed and fiber

 - Recognize and effectively communicate the importance of the agricultural sciences as a resource for human society